ospqul/OLS50C_RDK_Demo/README.md

 Description:

-Starts the execution of macros opened in OLS5000.
-A completion notification is returned after completion of macro.
+Starts the execution of macros opened in OLS5000. `WIZEXE= +` is returned after completion of macro.

 ### 3.3 Disconnect